lewisdonovan/google-news-scraper/README.md

 ## Upkeep
 Please note that this is a web-scraper, which relies on DOM selectors, so any fundamental changes in the markup on the Google News site will probably break this tool.
 I'll try my best to keep it up-to-date, but many of these changes will be silent.
 Feel free to submit an issue if it stops working.

+## Issues
+Please report bugs via the [issue tracker](https://github.com/lewisdonovan/google-news-scraper/issues).

 ## Contribute
-Please report bugs via the [issue tracker](https://github.com/lewisdonovan/google-news-scraper/issues), and feel free to [submit a PR](https://github.com/lewisdonovan/google-news-scraper/pulls) if you've fixed an open issue.
-Thanks.
+Feel free to [submit a PR](https://github.com/lewisdonovan/google-news-scraper/pulls) if you've fixed an open issue.
+Thank you.